gamemann/Steam-Link-Setup-And-Issues-On-Raspberry-Pi/README.md

 * 1 gbps on-board NIC (wired)

 ### Host B Setup (Laptop)
+* Linux (Ubuntu 23.04 with kernel `6.2.0-20-generic`)
 * GTX 1660 TI
 * AMD Ryzen 7 4800H (8c/16t)
 * 16 GBs DDR4 RAM
+* 1 TB NVMe
 * 5GHz WiFi (not used with Steam Link)
 * 1 gbps on-board NIC (used with Steam Link)

-**This deviced is only used for testing to make sure there aren't any issues with Host A**
+**This deviced is only used for testing to make sure there aren't any issues with Host A. There has been no difference between host A and B when testing and issues have remained the same.**

 ### Steam Link Device #1
 * Raspberry Pi 4 Model B
-* Runs Raspberry OS Buster (10) LITE with kernel 5.1
+* Runs Raspberry OS Buster (10) LITE (no desktop GUI) with kernel 5.1
 * 16 GBs MicroSD card
 * Wired Ethernet for Steam Link (1 gbps)